-(2) These properties are leased to Sunrise; this lease is guaranteed by Marriott International, Inc., or Marriott.
+(1) These properties are leased to Sunrise Senior Living, Inc., or Sunrise; this lease is guaranteed by Marriott International, Inc., or Marriott.

-(3) These properties are leased to NewSeasons Assisted Living Communities, or NewSeasons; this lease is guaranteed by Independence Blue Cross, a Pennsylvania health insurance company.

-(4) These properties are leased to Alterra Healthcare Corporation, or Alterra; this lease is guaranteed by Brookdale Senior Living, Inc., or Brookdale.
+(2) These properties are leased to NewSeasons Assisted Living Communities Inc., or NewSeasons; this lease is guaranteed by Indepe ndence Blue Cross, a Pennsylvania health insurance company.
+(3) These properties are leased to Alterra Healthcare Corporation, or Alterra; this lease is guaranteed by Brookdale Senior Living, Inc., or (3) Brookd Diooko and.
+(4) These properties are leased to Starmark Holdings, LLC, or Starmark, under three separate leases.
+2

 Five Star.
-We lease 144 senior living communities and two rehabilitation hospitals to Five Star for annual rent of \$124.4 million, under six leases.
+We lease 144 senior living communities and two rehabilitation hospitals to Five Star for annual rent of \$131.4 million, under six leases.

-We have one lease for 30 independent and assisted living properties expiring in 2017 for annual rent of \$65.0 million.
-These properties were formerly operated by Sunrise.
-Beginning in 2006, Five Star paid additional rent equal to 4% of the increase in revenues at these properties over 2005 revenues.
+We have one lease for 30 independent and assisted living properties expiring in 2017 for annual rent of \$67.9 million.
+Five Star pays additional rent equal to 4% of the increase in revenues at these properties over 2005 revenues.

-In addition we have one lease for 93 properties, one for 16 properties, one for four properties and one for one property, all which expire in 2020.
-The three smaller leases are on substantially similar terms to the lease for
+In addition, we have one lease for 93 properties, one for 16 properties, one for four properties and one for one property, all of which expire in 2020.
+The three smaller leases are on substantially similar terms to the lease for 93 properties.

-93 properties.
 The properties in the three smaller leases secure mortgage debt payable to third parties and the leases provide that upon the repayment of the mortgage debt, the properties will be added to the larger lease.
 For the purposes of this Annual Report on Form 10-K, we discuss the three smaller leases as part of the lease for 93 properties.
-At December 31, 2006, this combined lease included 114 senior living properties consisting of 47 nursing homes and 67 independent and assisted living properties leased until 2020 for annual rent of \$49.1 million.
-At 95 of the properties, the leases require additional rent equal to 4% of the increase in revenues above base amounts.
-Beginning in 2007 and 2008, the remaining 49 properties added to the combined lease since November 2004, the leases require additional rent equal to 4% of the increase in revenues above base amounts.
-All 144 of these properties are operated by Five Star.
+At December 31, 2007, this combined lease included 114 senior living properties consisting of 47 nursing homes and 67 independent and assisted living properties leased until 2020 for annual rent of \$52.9 million.
+At 133 of the properties, the leases require additional rent equal to 4% of the increase in revenues above base amounts.
+Beginning in 2008 and 2009, the leases for the remaining 11 properties require additional rent equal to 4% of the increase in revenues above base amounts.

-Effective October 1, 2006, we leased two rehabilitation hospitals to Five Star which were formerly operated by HealthSouth Corporation, or HealthSouth.
-See Item 3.
-Legal Proceedings for further discussion of our historical relationship with HealthSouth.
-The term of the lease with Five Star for the two hospitals expires on June 30, 2026, and Five Star has one renewal option.
+We also lease two rehabilitation hospitals to Five Star.
+The term of the lease with Five Star for the two rehabilitation hospitals expires on June 30, 2026, and Five Star has one renewal option.
 These two hospitals provide health rehabilitation services and are located in Braintree and Woburn, Massachusetts.
-The annual rent for these two hospitals is \$10.3 million per year.
+The annual rent for these two hospitals is \$10.6 million per year.

 Five Star was formerly our 100% owned subsidiary.
-We created Five Star in 2000 to operate nursing homes which we repossessed from former tenants who defaulted their leases.
+We created Five Star in 2000 to operate nursing homes which we repossessed from former tenants who defaulted on their leases.
 We distributed substantially all of our ownership of Five Star to our shareholders on December 31, 2001.
-Two of our trustees are currently directors of Five Star.
-Today, Five Star is a separate company listed on the American Stock Exchange under the symbol FVE and, as of December 31, 2006, is responsible for 69% of our annual rent.
+One of our trustees is currently a director of Five Star.
+Today, Five Star is a separate company listed on the American Stock Exchange under the symbol FVE and, as of December 31, 2007, is responsible for 68% of our annual rent.
 Since it became a separate public company by the spin off to our shareholders, Five Star has not been consistently profitable.
 However, we believe Five Star has adequate financial resources and liquidity to continue its business and to meet its obligations to us.
-As of February 27, 2007, this tenant is current on its rent obligations to us.

-As of the date of this report, Five Star has not filed its Annual Report on Form 10-K for the year ended December 31, 2006.
+As of the date of this report, Five Star has not filed its Annual Report on Form 10-K for the year ended December 31, 2007.
 Therefore, summary audited financial information regarding Five Star is not now available.
 We expect to furnish such information by an amendment to this Annual Report on Form 10-K when it becomes available to us.